 If he’s a puppy, he should be a fast learner.
 This means you could see results in just a week or two.
 However, if he’s older with years of barking under his collar, then you may need up to six weeks.
 If you can get this training right, you won’t have to worry about introducing your friendly Doberman to guests and strangers ever again.

 Before you can start training, you will need to get your hands on a few bits.
-A water spray bottle and a deterrence collar will be needed for one of the methods.
-You will also need treats or his favorite food broken into small pieces.
+A water spray bottle will be needed for one of the methods.
+You will also need high-value treats or your Doberman's favorite food broken into small pieces.
 A toy or two will also be required.

 Apart from that, you just need patience and some earplugs, then work can begin!

 Got her a few days ago and she does nothing but cry and whine when I step out of the room or even when I leave to go to work.
 She’s doing so well with all other training, it’s just the bark.
 And it’s beginning to stress me out.
 What all can I do?

 T-shirt with my scent in the kennel

 Comfy bed and an area to run around and play